 By assessing your cat and their environment and with your background information, it gives me insight on an issue so we can start a plan on how best to address and manage the next steps and a long term plan.
 Of course your feedback is vital so we can set a plan being mindful of the individual needs and preferences of your cat(s) and that also works for you, so we can get the best possible result.
 All cats are different and it is not one size fits all when it comes to how we go about addressing a behavioural issue.
 However, in my experience, the use of positive association and positive reinforcement (force-free) is always the best principle and gets the best results.

 Since June 2013 I have also been able to help Australian wildlife as a volunteer rescuer / carer and Possum / Small Mammal Coordinator for a wildlife charity.
 During this time, I have had the amazing experience of helping rehabilitate wildlife so they can be released back into their natural habitat.
 Of course, some rescues are heartbreaking as sadly the animals can't be saved.
 However, I try to focus on the positive that I am at least helping animals so they do not suffer any longer than necessary, and try to keep the many successful rescues and releases top of mind.

+I live with my partner and our four gorgeous cats, Karma, Star, Amber and Onyx.
 As you can tell, animals are a huge and important part of my life and I would love to help you and your cat(s) work through any issues, so you can live happily and harmoniously together!